Treats low calcium. This medicine is a form of vitamin D.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- You should not use antacids that contain magnesium (such as Mylanta® or Maalox®) without first checking with your doctor.
+- Do not take vitamin supplements or other forms of vitamin D while you are taking calcitriol.
+Do not use antacids that contain magnesium without first checking with your doctor.

 Warnings While Using This Medicine

-- If you are pregnant, breastfeeding, or have any other medical problems, check with your doctor before taking calcitriol.
+- Tell your doctor if you are pregnant, breastfeeding, or have any medical problems.

 Possible Side Effects While Using This Medicine